syncfusion-content/asp.netwebforms-docs/aspnet/PdfViewer/Toolbar-Customization.md

 **Adding Custom toolbar**

-The toolbar can be customized as per the application’s needs, by hiding the existing toolbar.
+The toolbar can be customized as required, by hiding the existing toolbar.

 The below code snippet shows how to create a customer toolbar by using the client side APIs.